StSchmager/ProfessionalProjects/Transaction Data Analyses/Customer ZIP-Code Analysis/ReadMe.md

 __ZIPComp__   | Boolean indicator: TRUE, if aforementioned ZIP codes are identical; FALSE, if not (NA, if comparison could not be performed because either one of the ZIP codes is not available)

 ## Output Data
 Depending on the particular research question and analysis problem, the processed data set is further subset and/or aggregated in order to reduce levels of information and storage-space size.
-It is then exported to a tabular format and saved as a CSV file in order to be loaded into Tableau, a software in which the research questions and analysis problems can be solved with the help of intuitive and quick data visualization/exploration.
+It is then exported to a tabular format and saved as a CSV file in order to be loaded into Tableau, a software in which the research questions and analysis problems can be solved with the help of intuitive and quicker data visualization/exploration.